top of page

 Before writing was invented, people told stories.

-The oral tradition is how we received so many of stories going back thousands of years.
+The oral tradition is how we received so many stories going back thousands of years.

 Many of the stories that have been written down have their roots in the oral tradition, so if you can't, or don't want to, write, then you can record your creative writing on a phone or computer voice recorder, or just hold the story in your imagination, or become a STORYTELLER in the best oral tradition.